 Dear Medical Technology/Cytotechnology student,

-Another recent concern is the availability of internship slots, particularly in Cytotechnology.
-Several of our affiliates have closed or restricted their programs: Berkshire Medical Center discontinued their cytotechnology program in 2010; The Memorial Sloan Kettering Cancer Center restricts their program to a local affiliate and will no longer accept Plattsburgh applicants; Danbury Hospital will discontinue its MT clinical internship in 2014.
-In addition, the existing clinical sites have seen a significant increase in applications from other schools, and therefore competition for internships has been greater than in the past.
+One area to be aware of is the availability of internship slots, particularly in Cytotechnology.
+Several clinical sites have closed or restricted their programs in recent years, leaving one affiliate in Cytotechnology (Magee Women's Hospital in Pittsburgh, PA).
+In addition, most existing clinical sites have seen a significant increase in applications from other schools, and therefore competition for internships has been greater than in the past.

 How does this impact you?